 - Doing personal activities during work hours

 It is important to note that time theft isn’t always done intentionally.
 It can sometimes be an accident.
 An example of accidental time theft would be an employee forgetting to punch out during their break or accidentally punching out a few minutes late.
-Also, if an employee doesn’t have a way to track their time accurately, they will tend to overestimate their time worked or round their time up or down.
+Also, if an employee doesn’t have a way an easy clock in method to track their time accurately, they will tend to overestimate their time worked or round their time up or down.

 The Cost of Time Theft